mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 *   With the VM powered off, start Rescue mode.
 *   Open a new LISH console window.
 Once in Rescue mode, download your installation media and copy it to your boot disk.
 Refer to one of the 9front mirrors for the latest [image](http://9front.org/iso/).

-    ```shell
         wget http://9front.org/iso/9front-8013.d9e940a768d1.amd64.iso.gz -q -O -| funzip | dd of=/dev/sda
-    ```

 *   Close the LISH console window and press the *Power Off* button.
 *   Press the **Configurations** tab and, under the configuration previously